Leaves of absence and breaks

 Q - Maintaining a workplace benefit plan while on leave

-During pregnancy, parental, compassionate care, reservist and emergency leaves your employer must give you the option to keep up any benefit plan you belong to.
+During pregnancy, parental, compassionate care, critically ill child, crime related child death or disappearance, reservists', citizenship ceremony and emergency leaves your employer must give you the option to keep up any benefit plan you belong to.
 This would be at your own expense, unless your employer agrees otherwise.
 When you return from any of these leaves, your employer must accept you back into the same or a comparable position with no loss of benefits or seniority.
 There are a few exceptions.
 Contact Labour Standards for more information.

 Q - Am I entitled to a break during work?

 Under the Labour Standards Code you are entitled to a 30-minute rest or eating break for every 5 hours in a row that you work.
 However, an employer does not need to give a break if:

 - it is unreasonable to take a meal break.

 You are entitled to eat while working if you have worked 5 hours in a row and have not been given a break.
 Your employer does not have to pay you for breaks, unless your employer requires you to be available for work during breaks.